Skip to Content

 Spicy Chicken Quesadillas

-These Spicy Chicken Quesadillas have a nice kick to them thanks to the addition of the Cajun seasoning and chipotle sea salt.
+These Spicy Chicken Quesadillas have a nice kick to them thanks to the addition of the Cajun seasoning, chipotle sea salt, and a pepper jack cheese blend.

 If you’re not into spice, this recipe probably isn’t for you.
 I mean, you can change the spices but that would change the recipe.
 Instead, I suggest you try the Fiesta Chicken Quesadillas above instead.
-That one is delicious, but it doesn’t have the punch of spice that these ones do.
+That is a delicious recipe too, but it doesn’t have the punch of spice that these ones do.

 S'mores Quesadillas.